Crimson (Akina Nakamori album)

+Mick Jagger Ni Hohoemio that was experimented with sound effects such as typewriting, stirring and playing an cassette tape, also Nakamori sings in a quieter, whispering tone as usually she vocalized herself with the use of falsetto.

+Crimson was considered by critics it as a essential city pop album and becoming her most commercially successful album at that time.
+Oh No Oh Yes was becoming viral a few decades later, due to the rise of vaporwave genre and V of BTS has streamed this song during a live streamed event which Jungkook recommended, it became Nakamori one of most well known songs even before.

 Background

 Crimson is Nakamori's second studio album released in 1986, just four months after the release of her previous studio album Fushigi.
 The music production team consists of two writers: Mariya Takeuchi, Akiko Kobayashi and two arrangers, Shiro Sagisu and Kazuo Shiina.

 The album consist of any previously released single and includes recordings of 10 new songs.
 Nakamori sings with whisper or silent voice, which is not usual for the people who know her as a singer with a powerful vibrato.
 Each of the songs has balladic melody line, in the comparison with her previous studio album Fushigi.

 Eki is one of her the most famous album tracks, however the song became more famous after Mariya Takeuchi's cover, which was released in 1987 as a B-side track for the single After Years.
 Takeuchi's version was used as a theme song in the movie Good-bye, Mama.
 In this album, arrange is provided by Shiina, while Takeuchi's version arrangement is provided by Tatsuro Yamashita.
 In 2002, Nakamori self-cover this song in her first self-cover album Utahime Double Decade with arrangement by Akira Senju.

 Mick Jagger ni Hohoemi wos sound effect idea was made by Nakamori herself, imagining herself in room, preparing breakfast and play from cassette tape player her own songs.
 The original version of Mick Jagger ni Hohoemi wo is included in the CD-Box Akina released in 1993 and in the remastered version of the album released in 2023.